rticommunity/rticonnextdds-connector-py/docs/getting_started.rst

 *RTI Connector* has been tested with Python 2.7.14 and 3.6.3.

-*RTI Connector* uses a native C library.
-It has been tested on the following
+*RTI Connector* uses a native C library that works on most Windows, Linux and MacOS platforms.
+It has been tested on the following systems:

-platforms:
+(TODO: clarify PAM)

-- Windows (64-bit Windows 10 with VS 2015 and 32-bit Windows 7 with VS 2017)
+- Windows: 64-bit Windows 10 with VS 2015 and 32-bit Windows 7 with VS 2017
-- Linux (64-bit CentOS 6.5 with gcc 4.8.2, 32-bit Ubuntu 16.04 gcc 5.4.0, and
+- Linux: 64-bit CentOS 6.5 with gcc 4.8.2, 32-bit Ubuntu 16.04 gcc 5.4.0, and
+ARM Yocto Linux 2.0.3 with gcc 5.2.0
-- MacOS (Darwin 18 clang 10)
+- MacOS: Darwin 18 with clang 10

 (TODO: link to main Connector landing page)